 | Spatial Audio support | No effect on Spatial Audio tracks | Spotify doesn’t support Spatial Audio |

-For listeners who switch between apps, keep in mind that the iOS Music EQ and Spotify EQ don’t stack.
-They operate on separate audio pipelines.
-If you’re wondering why one AirPod sounds louder than the other, that’s likely a balance or hardware issue, not an EQ problem.
+The two EQs don’t stack since Apple Music and Spotify use separate audio pipelines.
+If you’re wondering why one AirPod sounds louder than the other, that’s likely a balance or hardware issue rather than an EQ problem, and adjusting the left-right balance slider in Settings > Accessibility > Audio/Visual is the proper fix.

 #Noise Cancellation and EQ on AirPods Pro